Constant Overhead Entanglement Distillation via Scrambling

-\paragraph*{Passive setting.} In the passive setting, the protocol succeeds only when Alice and Bob obtain matching measurement outcomes; otherwise, they discard the state and retry.
-In \cref{lem:probs,cor:simple-f} of the End Matter, we exactly calculate $p_{\acc}$ and $p_{\acc \land \Phi}$, leading to the following bounds:

-The protocol's ability to improve fidelity depends critically on the fraction of measured qubits, $m/n$.
-As illustrated in \cref{fig:basic_results}, there is a phase transition in output fidelity at $m/n=-\log_2f$: beyond this critical fraction, as $n$ increases, the output fidelity can be increased arbitrarily close to $1$, while below it the output fidelity decays to $0$ (see the Supplemental Material for a proof).
+The ability to improve fidelity depends critically on the fraction of measured qubits, $m/n$.
+As illustrated in \cref{fig:basic_results}(a), there is a transition in output fidelity at $m/n=-\log_2f$: beyond this critical fraction, as $n$ increases, the output fidelity can be increased arbitrarily close to $1$, while below it the output fidelity decays to $0$ (see the Supplemental Material for a proof).
 In contrast, the output infidelity $\bar{\varepsilon}$ improves compared to the input infidelity $\varepsilon$ for \emph{all} values of $m$.
-While increasing the number $m$ of measured qubits leads to smaller output infidelity, it comes at a cost: more Bell pairs must be sacrificed through measurement, and the probability of acceptance $p_{\acc}$~\eqref{eq:pacc1} decreases (which increases the number of times the protocol must be rerun).
-Both of these increase the overhead of the protocol.
-These competing factors suggest operating at moderate values of $m$ that achieve meaningful fidelity improvements while maintaining reasonable acceptance probabilities.
-By repeatedly concatenating such distillation rounds with carefully moderated values of $m$, we can reach arbitrarily low target infidelities while keeping the total resource requirements controlled.
+While increasing the number $m$ of measured qubits leads to smaller output infidelity, more Bell pairs must be sacrificed through measurement, and the probability of acceptance $p_{\acc}$~\eqref{eq:pacc1} decreases, which increases the number of times the protocol must be rerun and therefore increases the overhead.
+This suggests operating at moderate values of $m$ that achieve meaningful fidelity improvements while maintaining reasonable acceptance probabilities, and therefore minimizing the overhead.

+By repeatedly \textit{concatenating} distillation rounds with carefully moderated values of $m$, we can reach arbitrarily low target infidelities while keeping the total resource requirements controlled.
+An example of a concatenated protocol is shown in \cref{fig:basic_results}(b).
+Each of the boxes therein is run in a repeat-until-success fashion.
+Since each of the Cliffords is independently sampled uniformly at random, for a fixed layer $i$, while each of the $C_{i,j}$ acts on the same number of qubits, the Clifford unitary $C_{i,j}$ itself is in general different for different $j$.
+If one of the distillation rounds (i.e., one of the boxes) fails, all its dependencies must be rerun: for instance, if one instance of the $C_2$ protocol fails, then the $C_1$ protocol must be rerun (until each succeeds) twice.